sematext/docs/docs/sematext-docker-agent/configuration.md

 The file has the following properties:

 - patterns: list of patterns, each pattern starts with “-“
-- match: group of patterns for a specific log source (image / container)
+	- match: a list of pattern definition for a specific log source (image/container)
+		- sourceName: a regular expression matching the name of the log source.
+The source name is a combination of image name and container name.
 	  - regex: JS regular expression
 	  - fields: field list of extracted match groups from the regex
 	  - type: type used in Logsene (Elasticsearch Mapping)
 	  - dateFormat: format of the special fields ‘ts’, if the date format matches, a new field @timestamp is generated
-- transform: JavaScript function to manipulate the result of regex and date parsing
+	  - transform: A JavaScript function to manipulate the result of regex and date parsing

 The following example shows pattern definitions for web server logs, which is one of the patterns available by default:
 ![Example from https://sematext.github.io/logagent-js/parser/](https://sematext.com/wp-content/uploads/2016/06/image05-1.png)